amahankali/project1-shell/README.md

 Functions

 In main.c
 main():
-    Starts by clearing the terminal and immediately redirects to route.
+    -Starts by clearing the terminal and immediately redirects to route.
 From there, it prints out the current directory and asks for user input.
 It records this information using the fgets function then uses the strsep